Get in Touch

 Lockdown 1.0 (March to July 2020) brought on a change in lifestyle for most.

-Among those Government restrictions, as a result of the lockdown, non-essential shops were forced to close their doors, including home improvement businesses, encouraging customer purchase activity for ‘non-essential items’ to be purchased online.
+Among the Government restrictions, non-essential shops were forced to close their doors, encouraging customer purchase activity for ‘non-essential items’ to be purchased online.

-During the first lockdown, although home improvement businesses were allowed to stay open and complete work in people’s homes (as long as they followed COVID safety procedures), many suppliers and merchants closed, causing many home improvements businesses, including Passmore, to be at a standstill as the required materials could not be purchased.
+During the first lockdown, although home improvement businesses were allowed to stay open and complete work within people’s homes (as long as they followed COVID safety procedures), many suppliers and merchants closed, causing many home improvements businesses, including us at Passmore Group, to be at a standstill as necessary materials needed to complete renovation work could not be purchased.

 Lockdown 1.0 restrictions also led to many home improvement companies adapting their business operations to accommodate customer concerns.

-Improving their digital presence was a significant part of that.
+Improving digital presence was a significant part of that.
 Many home improvement companies implemented virtual showrooms, began uploading detailed website content, and used their social media channels to directly engage with customers.
-We, at Passmore, were no different as we continued to improve our online brand awareness and digital PR activity.
+We, at Passmore Group, were no different as we continued to improve our online brand awareness and digital PR activity.

 According to bathroom and kitchen update/ideal bathroom industry report, 61% of bathroom and kitchen retailers surveyed increased their use of digital technology.
 Whilst companies, as a collective, are believed to have improved online delivery activity - improvements that normally would have taken 10 years were completed in the space of eight weeks according to research by McKinsey & Company.